ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Resolvers that support authenticated discovery ({{authenticated}}) can also support opportunistic discovery via local forwarders by publishing such a CNAME record and placing their SVCB records at `_dns.$HOSTNAME`.
-Local forwarders that wish to prevent this kind of discovery SHOULD intercept queries to `_dns.resolver.arpa`.
+Local forwarders that wish to prevent this kind of discovery can intercept queries to `_dns.resolver.arpa`.

 # Discovery Using Resolver Names {#encrypted}